 Review your current renewal management program for effectiveness by addressing these 6 questions:

-1. Are we missing out on any renewals opportunities?
+1. Are you missing out on any renewals opportunities?

 Look at both your largest and smallest accounts to ensure that no renewals opportunities are being left behind.
 If there are any that are being missed, make sure to assign more resources to these accounts so you don’t miss out on any more revenue.

-2. Are our renewals cycles as fast as they could be?
+2. Are your renewals cycles as fast as they could be?